 The course is managed by the Fracture Prevention Practitioner Training Panel of the National Osteoporosis Society.
 This is a group of voluntary clinical experts who have been significantly involved in the development of the course and will continue to support the course through ongoing evaluation and review.

 The members of the Fracture Prevention Practitioner Training Panel are:

 Dr M. Kassim Javaid (Chair), Mayrine Fraser, Dr Stephen Gallacher, Dr Sally Hope, Henry Mace, Dr Susan Lanham-New and Debbie Stone.

 This training has been developed by the National Osteoporosis Society and has been developed with financial support from Lilly and the Rob Berry Foundation.

-This training has been developed by the National Osteoporosis Society with financial support from Lilly and the Rob Berry Foundation.
+This training has been developed by the Royal Osteoporosis Society with financial support from Lilly and the Rob Berry Foundation.